victormatteus04/toolkit-Lab/git/ComprehensiveGitGuide.md

 ## Clone a Specific Subdirectory from a Repository
 - **Purpose:** Clone only a specific subdirectory from a repository.
 - **Usage:**
   - `git clone --depth 1 --branch INSERT_BRANCH_NAME --no-checkout INSERT_REPO_REMOTE_URL`: Clone the repository without checking out the files.
   - `cd INSERT_ROOT_FOLDER/`: Change directory to the root folder of the repository.
   - `git sparse-checkout set INSERT_SUBDIRECTORY_RELATIVE-PAT`: Set the subdirectory to be checked out.
   - `git checkout`: Check out the subdirectory.
+- **Benefits:** Useful for large repositories where you only need a specific subdirectory.

 # Conclusion